Bangladesh Liberation War: Declaration of independence

-Liberation war
+Liberation War

 March–June

-At first, resistance was spontaneous and disorganised, and was not expected to be prolonged.
-However, when the Pakistani Army cracked down upon the population, resistance grew.
+At first, resistance was spontaneous and disorganized, and was not expected to be prolonged.
+But when the Pakistani Army cracked down upon the population, resistance grew.
 The Mukti Bahini became increasingly active.
-The Pakistani military sought to quell them, but increasing numbers of Bengali soldiers defected to this underground "Bangladesh army".
+The Pakistani military sought to quell them, but increasingly many Bengali soldiers defected to this underground "Bangladesh army".
 These Bengali units slowly merged into the Mukti Bahini and bolstered their weaponry with supplies from India.
-Pakistan responded by airlifting in two infantry divisions and reorganising their forces.
-They also raised paramilitary forces of Razakars, Al-Badrs and Al-Shams (who were mostly members of the Muslim League and other Islamist groups), as well as other Bengalis who opposed independence, and Bihari Muslims who had settled during the time of partition.
+Pakistan responded by airlifting in two infantry divisions and reorganizing their forces.
+They also raised paramilitary forces of Razakars, Al-Badrs and Al-Shams (mostly members of the Muslim League and other Islamist groups), as well as other Bengalis who opposed independence, and Bihari Muslims who had settled during the time of partition.

 On 17 April 1971, a provisional government was formed in Meherpur District in western Bangladesh bordering India with Sheikh Mujibur Rahman, who was in prison in Pakistan, as president, Syed Nazrul Islam as acting president, Tajuddin Ahmad as prime minister, and General Muhammad Ataul Ghani Osmani as Commander-in-Chief, Bangladesh Forces.
 As fighting grew between the occupation army and the Bengali Mukti Bahini, an estimated 10 million Bengalis sought refuge in the Indian states of Assam and West Bengal.

 June–September

 Bangladesh forces command was set up on 11 July, with Col. M. A. G. Osmani as commander-in-chief (C-in-C) with the status of Cabinet Minister, Lt.
-Col., Abdur Rabb as chief of Staff (COS), Group Captain A K Khandker as Deputy Chief of Staff (DCOS) and Major A R Chowdhury as Assistant Chief of Staff (ACOS).
+Col. Abdur Rabb as chief of Staff (COS), Group Captain A. K. Khandker as Deputy Chief of Staff (DCOS) and Major A. R. Chowdhury as Assistant Chief of Staff (ACOS).

-General Osmani had differences of opinion with the Indian leadership regarding the role of the Mukti Bahini in the conflict.
+Osmani had differences of opinion with the Indian leadership about the role of the Mukti Bahini in the conflict.
 Indian leadership initially envisioned a well trained force of 8,000 guerrillas, operating in small cells around Bangladesh to facilitate eventual conventional combat.
-With the Bangladesh government in exile, General Osmani favoured a different strategy:
+With the Bangladesh government in exile, Osmani favored a different strategy: